 While New Zealand and Finland are both small countries, they are also developed nations with governments that support re-distributive welfare policies.
 When economic recessions hit the two countries in the late 80s and early 90s, they reacted differently.
 Whereas New Zealand went on to reduce the scope of its welfare state, which resulted in high income inequalities, this was not the case in Finland.

-For a number of specialists, the economic recession, and economic inequalities in the country had resulted in increased levels of suicide among the young men in New Zealand.
-As Brenner (1983), put it, instability and insecurity of the economy tend to increase the likelihood of immoderate and unstable life habits, causing disruptions of the basic social networks and even causing major life stresses.
+For a number of specialists, the economic recession and economic inequalities in the country had resulted in increased levels of suicide among young men in New Zealand.
+As Brenner (1983) put it, instability and insecurity of the economy tend to increase the likelihood of immoderate and unstable life habits, causing disruptions of the basic social networks and even causing major life stresses.
 With this statement, he predicted that as a result of unemployment and unusually low rates of economic growth with the less skilled being laid off, the rates of mortality would increase.
-Testing this hypothesis on data from England, Wales and the United States, Brenner found statistically significant associations in the predictions.
+Testing this hypothesis on data from England, Wales, and the United States, Brenner found statistically significant associations in the predictions.
 According to the results of the study comparing Finland and New Zealand, researchers were able to come to a number of conclusions.
-First it was noted that while Finland was well able to establish a comprehensive welfare state that buffered the young males from the negative effects of unemployment in the course of the recession, New Zealand had a limited welfare arrangement that was unable to protect the young men at an age where they were about to start looking for employment.
+First it was noted that while Finland was well able to establish a comprehensive welfare state that buffered young males from the negative effects of unemployment in the course of the recession, New Zealand had a limited welfare arrangement that was unable to protect young men at an age where they were about to start looking for employment.
 As a result, the recession was linked to the increased suicide that was committed by young men.
-This study proved significant in showing the impacts of a bad economy and lack of employment opportunities among the young adults.
+This study proved significant in showing the impacts of a bad economy and lack of employment opportunities among young adults.

 Unemployment among young adults has also been found to result in reduced happiness as well as health problems among the youth.
 This has especially been as a result of social exclusion stress and worries associated with unemployment.
 To try and forget about their problems and worries, they often find themselves using various drugs or becoming heavy alcohol consumers.
-On the other hand, unemployment has been associated with increased levels of crime among the young adults.
-Although all these has been found to be true, some of the young adults have gone to start their own business, getting more education and becoming successful individuals.
+On the other hand, unemployment has been associated with increased levels of crime among young adults.
+Although all these has been found to be true, some young adults have gone to start their own business, getting more education and becoming successful individuals.